Top 14 Plazas in Spain

 Why are there so many Plazas in Spain?

 The biggest reason for this was because of a royal decree from the Spanish Monarchs, stating that every city needed to have a centralized gathering space.
-This article will show some of the greatest examples of the typical Spanish plaza; with a simple rectangular plan enclosed by repetitive building facades with rhythmic window, balcony, and colonnade patterns, as well as various other public squares that break the mold of a typical Spanish Plaza.
+This article will show some of the greatest examples of the typical Spanish plaza; with a simple rectangular plan enclosed by repetitive building facades with rhythmic windows, balconies, and colonnade patterns, as well as various other public squares that break the mold of a typical Spanish Plaza.

 1. Plaza de España, Seville